rohammosalli/python-app/README.md

 I used this link [High Available Kubernetes Cluster Setup using Kubespray](https://schoolofdevops.github.io/ultimate-kubernetes-bootcamp/cluster_setup_kubespray/) to deploy my cluster on Scaleway

 1 - One node Master

 2 - One node Worker

 Best Practice is 3 Master Node and 3 Worker Node at minimum

 ###### Note :
-1 - f you experience highly load traffic in your cluster you should take care of out of-resource handling in Kubelet, you have to reserve some memory and CPU for nodes because if you don't, the nodes  in under pressure Kerlel will kill the process so this means you will lose your node or cluster.
+1 - If you experience highly load traffic in your cluster you should take care of out of-resource handling in Kubelet, you have to reserve some memory and CPU for nodes because if you don't, the nodes in under pressure kernel will kill the process, so this means you will lose your node or even the cluster.

 2 - If you use Master Node alos as worker Please don't do it.